 BOOM! went the speed of sound behind me.

-remained relatively constant and easily bearable.
-The seats were well designed.
+The g-forces remained relatively constant and easily bearable.
+The seats

-from Earth's gravity well.
+my time escaping from Earth's gravity well.
 Just keep the nose up and the

 the props didn't have much air to pull on.